ExactTarget/fuelux-mctheme/README.md

 simple updates, and solid optimization for deployment.
 All functionality is covered by live documentation and unit tests.

 ## Getting Started
-* `git clone git://github.com/ExactTarget/fuelux-carbon.git`
+* `git clone git://github.com/ExactTarget/fuelux-imhtheme.git`
-* Carbon-themed Fuel UX files for production use are located in the [dist](https://github.com/ExactTarget/fuelux-carbon/tree/master/dist) directory
+* IMH-themed Fuel UX files for production use are located in the [dist](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/dist) directory
-* To customize, modify the files under [src](https://github.com/ExactTarget/fuelux-carbon/tree/master/src) then run `grunt` to regenerate your [dist](https://github.com/ExactTarget/fuelux-carbon/tree/master/dist) directory (more below)
+* To customize, modify the files under [src](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/src) then run `grunt` to regenerate your [dist](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/dist) directory (more below)

 ### Important notes
 Please don't edit files in the `dist` directory as they are generated via grunt.
 You'll find source code in the `src` directory!